jaykv/clay/docs/mcp-inspector.md

 # MCP Inspector Integration

-The Clay extension includes an integration with the [MCP Inspector](https://github.com/modelcontextprotocol/inspector), a visual testing tool for MCP servers.
-This integration uses the official npm package `@modelcontextprotocol/inspector` to provide a seamless debugging experience directly within VS Code.
+The Clay extension includes a seamless integration with the [MCP Inspector](https://github.com/modelcontextprotocol/inspector), a visual testing tool for MCP servers.
+This integration serves the MCP Inspector directly from the Clay gateway server for maximum simplicity and performance.

 ## Features